Tornado touches down in New Orleans

 More than 17,000 people in Louisiana were without power, according to utility company Entergy's outage map.

-NASA's Michoud Assembly Facility in New Orleans was damaged in the storm.
+NASA's Michoud Assembly Facility in New Orleans was damaged.

 Jonathan Simeral, a materials engineer at the facility, said he initially headed to a window after getting a weather warning on his phone, but then "dove into a bathroom" after his colleagues screamed that they could see the tornado approach.